Podcasting: Sharing Your Mission’s Voice

 Built over time and shaped by many voices, a podcast gives space for a mission’s story to be heard and better understood.

-Working in the late 1990s and 2000s as a one-person reporter, I was responsible for story development, interviewing, audio recording, editing (sound waves and all!), and production.
+Working in the late 1990s and 2000s as a one-person reporter, I was responsible for story development, interviewing, audio recording, editing, and production.
 That end-to-end approach still shapes how I think about podcasting today.
 Great audio storytelling is built on discipline, care, and respect for the listener.

-For associations, podcasting needs to do more than just sound good.
+Of course, podcasting needs to do more than just sound good, especially for mission-drive associations.
 It has to reinforce your message and fit within the realities of your organisation.
 Why does your podcast exist?
 Who does it serve?
-How it can be sustained over time?
+How can it be sustained over time?
 When those elements are aligned, podcasts can be a meaningful and effective way for associations to tell their story.

 Three phases of starting a podcast